Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Discussion

 The evaluation results indicate that using LLMs to process voice communications and extract perception-level information relevant to UAV-assisted network management is feasible, while also highlighting limitations that affect end-to-end reliability.
 A primary design trade-off concerns the choice of ASR backend.
 The comparison between the local Whisper model and the Assembly API-based transcription shows that, while the local configuration enables offline operation, its error rate increases significantly under noise (from approximately 15\% to nearly 40\%), whereas the API-based model presents a more moderate degradation.
 These results indicate that offline deployment may require more capable hardware, to support larger and more robust ASR models, or alternative noise-robust front-ends, to maintain comparable transcription quality in degraded acoustic conditions.

-The results also highlight a clear separation between semantic extraction and geographic resolution.
 SIREN is able to extract location references and QoS expectations from the transcript; however, mapping extracted entities to coordinates introduces errors when place names are ambiguous.
 In particular, the external geocoding service may resolve common street names to incorrect places.
 This indicates that the main limitation lies in geographic disambiguation rather than in SIREN’s entity extraction.
-Such findings motivate context-aware disambiguation strategies (e.g., bounding regions, operational maps, or gazetteers) when converting extracted toponyms into actionable coordinates.
+Such findings motivate context-aware disambiguation strategies (e.g., bounding regions, operational maps) when converting extracted toponyms into actionable coordinates.

-Moreover, SIREN shows limitations in speaker differentiation in scenarios with acoustically similar voices.
-In the conducted experiments, this effect is exacerbated by synthetic text-to-speech voices with similar timbre and prosody, which can lead the diarization model to cluster distinct speakers.
+In the conducted experiments, SIREN shows limitations in speaker differentiation in scenarios with acoustically similar voice, this effect is exacerbated by synthetic text-to-speech voices with similar timbre and prosody, which can lead the diarization model to cluster distinct speakers.
 While human speakers may exhibit greater variability, real-world radio communications often involve compression and channel artifacts that attenuate speaker-specific cues.
 Consequently, diarization may be a potential source of attribution errors, especially in multi-speaker settings or under channel degradation.

 Geographic ambiguity can be reduced when communications reference distinctive landmarks (e.g., \textit{Fort Point National Historic Site}) instead of generic street names that allow for multiple interpretations.
-Similarly, the extraction of QoS expectations is more reliable when requirements are expressed explicitly (e.g., \textit{video support}, \textit{high bandwidth}) rather than indirectly.
+Similarly, the extraction of QoS expectations is more reliable when requirements are explicitly expressed.
 Finally, diarization errors are mitigated in communications with clearer turn-taking and reduced speaker overlap, which improves unit attribution (e.g., \textit{Unit Alpha} and \textit{Unit Charlie}).

-Although SIREN was developed for emergency communications, its perception pipeline is domain-agnostic and can be applied to scenarios that rely on voice-based coordination and situational awareness.
-Its structured outputs can support human-in-the-loop decision-making and provide perception input for autonomous or semi-autonomous systems, such as in surveillance, monitoring, or search-and-rescue operations where other sensing or communication channels are limited.